gatsbyjs/gatsby/packages/gatsby-plugin-sharp/README.md

 "shine through". _Heads up_: If the original image contains an alpha channel it will be [flattened][15] before creating the composite.

-This works by adding an alpha channel to the duotone'd image - then we let Sharp do its magic via [`overlayWith`](http://sharp.pixelplumbing.com/en/stable/api-composite/#overlaywith);
+This works by adding an alpha channel to the duotone'd image - then you let Sharp do its magic via [`overlayWith`](http://sharp.pixelplumbing.com/en/stable/api-composite/#overlaywith);
 quoting the Sharp documentation: